 In other words, the church was not to put up with open sin within the congregation.
 We will see in the next section what "evil" the Ephesians did not allow into their congregation.

 Revelation 2:2 - And you have tested those who say they are apostles and are not, and have found them liars...

 The Greek word "apostolos" translated "apostles," means "one who is commissioned."
-The use of the word "apostle" extends beyond the scope of the original twelve chosen by Jesus (Luke 6:13).
+The use of the word "apostle" in this context extends beyond the scope of the original twelve chosen by Jesus (Luke 6:13).
 While many argue that either Matthias (Acts 1:26) or Paul (1 Corinthians 15:4-9, Galatians 1:1) replaced Judas in the core group of apostles, we see that Barnabas was also called an apostle (Acts 14:14), as the church in Jerusalem commissioned him to minister in Antioch.